-State Rep. Bill Friend.
-R-Macy, has been the author of this legislation in the last ceived bias in the wording.
+legislators to review the questions to be asked in the survey to avoid any perceived bias in the wording.
 State Reps.
 Kevin Mahan, R-Hartford City; and Jerry Torr, R-Carmel; and State Sens.
 Brandt Hershman, R-Buck Creek; and Randy Head, R-Logansport, all participated.